 In this article, we will cover how to:

 Click here for more IT-specific resources on email domain verification.

 A Site Admin should work with your internal IT team to verify your domain inside of Greenhouse Recruiting.
 This step is essential to make sure your messages don't get flagged as spam or rejected by third-party mail providers.

-To verify your email, click the Configure icon in the upper right-hand corner and navigate to the Email Settings on the left-hand panel.
+Click the Configure icon in the upper-right corner and select Email Settings on the left side of the page.

 email@example.com, the email domain is

-Note: For organizations using web hosting services with the domain implied (e.g. GoDaddy or SquareSpace), the Email your IT Department will need to be edited further to successfully verify your domain.
+- For organizations using web hosting services with the domain implied (such as GoDaddy or SquareSpace), the records populated after clicking Email your IT Department must be edited further to successfully verify your domain.
 Click here to learn more.